 Identifying anorexia nervosa in someone else can be difficult; it’s just as hard to identify it in yourself.
 Mental health disorders have a way of promoting denial in the individual who has them, and the temporary relief they bring to emotional pain makes the behaviors feel necessary and justified.
 It’s also impossible to make a diagnosis of anorexia nervosa just by looking at someone – being thin isn’t necessarily a sign of a disorder, and some people with anorexia nervosa are not underweight.

 However, there are certain physical and behavioral signs that the disorder might be present.
-Some of these include:

 - Stoppage of menstruation in women